What is the Dialer?

 Parallel Dialing

 Dial up to 5 contacts at once.
-First to answer wins — the rest hang up automatically.
+First to answer wins.

 Local Presence